One Week.

 • Fun time — lunch breaks include group games, laughter, and time to just be a kid

-You were made for this.
 Come ready to work hard, laugh loud, and leave changed.

 Children sitting on the floor of a camp auditorium, eating lunch and socializing, with a stage and colorful painted scenery in the background.